 In doing so we must reflect back to when the first historical record was made of the root word or term “sustain.”
-This was first penned in 1513 BCE as a principal to provide the necessities of sustaining life.
+This was first penned in 1513 BCE as a principle to provide the necessities of sustaining life.
 It was first performed in 4026 BCE.
-It later included principals and laws reflecting further on these points, and to embrace health, sanitation and safety codes.
-These same principals are utilized today around the globe and are put into regulations and laws for a sustainable protection of our very lives.
+It later included principles and laws reflecting further on these points, and embracing health, sanitation, and safety codes.
+These same principles are utilized today around the globe and are put into regulations and laws for the sustainable protection of our very lives.

-The principals embodied today are “The 10-R’s of Sustainability.”
+The principles embodied today are “The 10-R’s of Sustainability.”
 They are not needed to be memorized but as a means to reflect and move forward to the future in sustaining individual lives and our most precious environment.
-Even science has demonstrated that they are intelligent principals by design embodied in nature and nature’s laws by creative works.
-These principals expand well into sustainable best practices today and for the future in education, business, industry, medicine, health and government, etc. at a simple glance as:
+Even science has demonstrated that they are intelligent principles by design embodied in nature and nature’s laws by creative works.
+These principles expand well into sustainable best practices today and for the future in education, business, industry, medicine, health, government, etc. at a simple glance as:

-RESPECT: It all starts with respect as a weighty regard to first have esteem for one’s self, then others, property, our natural, physical, cultural, social and economic environments; and our earth’s delicate ecosystem.
+RESPECT: It all starts with respect as weighty regard to first have esteem for one’s self, then others, property, our natural, physical, cultural, social, and economic environments; and our earth’s delicate ecosystem.
 Without this, one cannot see beyond their nose and accomplish the good needed.

-REDUCE: Decrease, cut, lessen or to diminish the utilization of raw or natural resources, and consumption of same in a finished product or good, or in the transportation of products or goods including but not limited to food or such products made from chemicals or minerals.
+REDUCE: Decrease, cut, lessen, or diminish the utilization of raw or natural resources, and consumption of the same in a finished product or good, or in the transportation of products or goods including but not limited to food or such products made from chemicals or minerals.

 REUSE: Reclaim or reprocess items that have been used so as not to become totally spent beyond use again.